bartonlp/site-class/README.md

-# SiteClass Verion 1.2
+# SiteClass Verion 2.0

 **SiteClass** is a PHP mini framework for simple, small websites.
 It can be esaly combined with other frameworks or templeting engines if needed.
 For small websites I feel that frameworks like Laravel or Meteor etc. are just too much.

 This project has several parts that can function standalone or combined.

-* siteautoload.class.php : Autoload classes and reads a .sitemap.php file to initialize the system.
 * Database.class.php : provides a wrapper for several different database engines.
 * dbTables.class.php : uses the functionality of Database.class.php to make creating tables easy.
-* Error and Exception classes
+* ErrorClass.class.php : Error and Exception classes
 * SiteClass.class.php : tools for making creating a site a little easier.
 The class provides methods to help with headers, banners, footers and more.

 The following database engines are provided as the following classes:

-1. dbMysql         (depreciated)
-2. dbMysqli        (most rigorously tested)
+1. dbMysqli.class.php : (rigorously tested) This is the latest PHP version of the MySql database engine.
-3. dbSqlite        sqlite3 (used for the examples)
+2. dbSqlite.class.php : sqlite3 (used for the examples)

-4. dbPod           PHP POD, works with 'pdo_sqlite' and 'pdo_pgsql'
-5. dbPostgreSql    (new and lest tested but works with 'test.php'
+There are a couple of additional databases but they have not be rigouously tested.

 ## Disclamer

 To start, this framework is meant for Linux not Windows.
 I don't use Windows, like it or have it, so nothing has been tried on Windows.

 I use Linux Mint which is an Ubuntu derivative which is a Debian derivative.
 I have not tried this package on any distributions that do not evolve from Debian.

 ## Install